Hans Baur: Book and later life

+After ten years of imprisonment, Baur was released from Soviet custody on 10 October 1955.

 Remaining in West Germany, in 1957 Baur wrote his autobiography Ich flog die Mächtigen der Erde (literally "I flew the mighty of the Earth").
 Later, a lengthened version was published as Mit Mächtigen zwischen Himmel und Erde ("Between Heaven and Earth with the Mighty").
 The French translation is titled J'étais pilote de Hitler: Le sort du monde était entre mes mains ("I was Hitler's pilot: The fate of the world was in my hands").
 The book was released in English with the title I Was Hitler's Pilot.

 The book is a collection of Baur's eyewitness accounts of Hitler's daily activities and conversations.
 Baur, as Hitler's private pilot and personal friend, was in his presence most days from 1933 to 1945.
 The book also includes an account of the events surrounding Hitler's arrest of Ernst Röhm on 30 June 1934 at Bad Wiessee, in which Baur took part.
 The book tells of Baur's dislike for Göring (whom Baur describes as a "thick-headed glutton").
 Baur was one of the few people who was close to Hitler and was one of the last people to see him alive in the Führerbunker.
-After ten years of imprisonment, Baur was released from Soviet custody on 10 October 1955.

 Baur died in Germany on 17 February 1993.